-- a) Contractor shall mail or provide online enrollment packets to all new Individual Exchange Enrollees in individual Exchange QHPs within ten (10) business days of receiving complete and accurate enrollment information from the Exchange and the binder payment; and within ten (10) business days of receipt of complete and accurate enrollment information for Covered California for Small Business QHP Enrollees.
+- a) Contractor shall mail or provide online enrollment packets to all new CCSB Enrollees in Small Business Exchange QHPs within ten (10) business days of receipt of complete and accurate enrollment information from the Small Business Exchange.
 Contractor may deliver Enrollee materials pursuant to other methods that are consistent with: (1) Contractor's submission of materials to enrollees of its other plans; (2) the needs of Enrollees; (3) the consent of the Enrollee; and (4) with applicable laws, rules and regulations.
 Contractor shall report to the Exchange monthly, in a format mutually agreed upon by the Exchange and Contractor, on the number and accuracy rate of identification cards that were sent to new Enrollees and Contractor's compliance with the Performance Standards set forth in this Agreement.
 The enrollment packet shall include, at the minimum, the following: - i.
 Welcome letter; - ii.
 Enrollee ID card, in a form approved by the Exchange; - iii.
-If Enrollee ID card is not included in the enrollment packet, Contractor must send a notice to the Enrollee that states the ID card will be sent separately; when the Enrollee should expect to receive it, and provide the information necessary for the enrollee to receive services and for providers to file claims;
+If Enrollee ID card is not included in the enrollment packet, Contractor must send a notice to the Enrollee that states the ID card will be sent separately, when the Enrollee should expect to receive it, and provide the information necessary for the enrollee to receive services and for providers to file claims; - iv.

-- iv.
 Summary of Benefits and Coverage;

 - v.
+Evidence of Coverage;

+- vi.
 Pharmacy benefit information;

-- vi.
+- vii.
 Nurse advice line information; and

-- vii.
+- viii.
 Other materials required by the Exchange.

 - b) Contractor shall maintain access to enrollment packet materials; Summary of Benefits and Coverage ("SBC"); claim forms and other Plan-related documents in both English and Spanish and any other languages required by State and Federal laws, rules and regulations to the extent required to timely meet all requirements of this Agreement for timely mailing and delivery of Plan materials to Enrollees.
 Contractor shall be responsible for printing, storing and stocking, as applicable, all materials.

-3.6.11 Summary of Benefits and Coverage.
+3.6.11 Summary of Benefits and Coverage

 Contractor shall develop and maintain an SBC as required by Federal and State laws, rules and regulations.
-The SBC will be available online and the hard copy sent to Enrollees on request shall be available to Enrollees in English, Spanish, and other languages as required by Federal and State laws, rules and regulations.
+The SBC must be available online and the hard copy sent to Enrollees on request shall be available to Enrollees in English, Spanish, and other languages as required by Federal and State laws, rules and regulations.
 Contractor shall update the SBC annually and Contractor shall make the SBC available to Enrollees pursuant to Federal and State laws, rules and regulations.